dbczumar/databricks-opentelemetry-collector-app/README.md

 1. Create a Personal Access Token (PAT).
 See [Databricks PAT Documentation](https://docs.databricks.com/en/dev-tools/auth/pat.html).

    **Note:** The PAT token is required in order to provide the App with access to a UC Schema with direct delta ingest.
+The user creating the PAT must have access to the Unity Catalog catalog and schema specified in `app.yaml`.

 2. Create a secret scope:
    ```bash